Nortank12/deepcool-digital-linux/README.md

 > - If your device is not tested, please try to check all the features to see if they work as expected.
 >
 > In any case, you can create an issue or add a comment to an existing one.

+### MYSTIQUE Series
+These devices are unique since they have an LCD display, and I do not personally own one.
+However, DeadSurfer opened a [discussion](https://github.com/Nortank12/deepcool-digital-linux/discussions/18) and if you can figure out how to make it work, you can share it there or create a pull request.

 # Usage
 You can run the program with or without providing any options.